 I strolled around the theatre so you don’t have to.
 Here are some images from around the theatre so you can get an idea of what your view might look like!
-(I only had my phone with me so sorry for the bad quality)
+Apologies in advance for the substandard phone pics!

 Royal Circle – Row J Seat 35.
 This is where I sat and it was a great view.
 Could see the entire stage, didn’t feel too distant, great rake so the tall guy infront of me didn’t obstruct my view.
 No complaints.

 Royal Circle – Row A. Amazing view, probably the best in the theatre but it comes with a hefty price tag.